► How do I create a Gedcom Data File?

 ► How will my charts be packed?

-Your charts will be supplied rolled in a strong cardboard tube with plastic end caps.
-We will supply multiple charts in a single tube unless you choose to order extra tubes.
-When you get to the main My History shopping cart there will be a link in the right hand column to our chart accessories page.
+Your charts will be supplied rolled in an acid free sleeve.
+We reserve the right to either despatch in a strong cardboard tube with plastic end caps or a box.
+Orders for multiple charts will normally be rolled together.
+If you wish to ensure your order includes a tube, please be sure to add those to your cart.
+These can be found on the main My History shopping cart where there will be a link in the right hand column to our chart accessories page.

 There will be a link in the right-hand column on our cart page directing you to our chart packaging page.